orangeloop/sagas/README.md

 #### Example

-Let's look at an example of how we might use this to implement the scenario of updating both the payment status and the order status.
+Let's look at an example of how we could implement the scenario of updating both the payment status and the order status.
 (This example is using [Dapper](https://github.com/StackExchange/Dapper))

 ```CSharp